A Black History Month collage featuring the AACC logo and bold text reading

 Feb.
 17

-From Black Girlhood into Adulthood in the Nation's Capital — A Talk by Aressa Williams, Daughter of Historian Chancellor Williams
+Failure Teaches Too: From Black Girlhood to Adulthood in the Nation’s Capital

-Aressa Williams will discuss and share excerpts from “In Deanwood,” her memoir, which features narrative poems and stories she calls “word snapshots or word movies.”
-The book captures the good, the bad and the ugly of growing up in Washington, D.C., in the ‘50s through the ‘70s as the youngest of 14 children.
-The tight-knit Black community of professionals and shopkeepers is the backdrop of Williams’ childhood as she learns the values of education, integrity and family.
-Through her recollections of siblings and schoolmates, everyday meals and unforgettable events, she reveals how her D.C. neighborhood was the epitome of “home.”
-In person
+Aressa Williams, the daughter of historian Chancellor Williams, will discuss and share excerpts from “In Deanwood,” her memoir, which features narrative poems and stories.
+The book captures the good, bad and ugly of growing up in Washington, D.C., as the youngest of 14 children.
+The tight-knit Black community of professionals and shopkeepers is the backdrop of Williams’s childhood as she learns the values of education, integrity and family.

 12:30-1:45 p.m.